apache/axis-axis2-c-core/rampart/samples/client/enc_echo/README.txt

-This is a sample to help test rampart.
+This is a sample to help test encryption.
 This sample works with echo service.

 How to run